CyberLions-8521/Crescendo2024/README.md

 * Team 7157 Mubotic's 2023-2024 code (courtesy of [Aaron Yoon](https://github.com/awesomeyooner))
 * Team 2710 Jetstream's 2023-2024 code (courtesy of [Kevin Vo](https://github.com/EV3KevinDEV))

-If you are studying the Command Based Programming framework for teleop, then the focus of your study should be on the following files in `src/main/java/frc/robot`:
+If you are studying the Command Based Programming framework for teleop, then the focus of your study should be on the following files in `src/main/java/frc/robot`.
+Note that in any of the subsystem files, the `switch` statements involving subsystem state can be ignored.
+The code has been refactored so that it no longer depends on subsystem states.
+As of April 2, 2024, the code has yet to be tested on a physical robot.
+The code otherwise compiles and builds without error.
 * `commands/ElevatorGoToSetpoint.java`
 * `commands/HoodWristGoToSetpoint.java`
 * `commands/JointGoToSetpoint.java`